ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/windows-sandbox-woa.md

 ## Install Windows Sandbox

+{{% notice Note %}}
+You must enable Windows Sandbox on a physical Windows on Arm machine.
+It cannot be enabled on a virtual machine such as an Azure Arm instance running Windows 11.
+{{% /notice %}}

 On the Windows search bar type "Turn Windows Features on or off".
 From the Windows Features list, select Windows Sandbox and then click OK.
 Restart your computer if you are prompted.